samgd1031/wordlebot/README.md

 * **player**: An object with the following fields:
   * **name**: The player's Discord username.
   * **discriminator**:  The player's four digit Discord discriminator (the numbers after the #).
 * **num_guesses**: The number of guesses it took to solve the puzzle.
-Currently misses are stored as 0, but this will soon be updated to 7 to help with determining daily winners.
+Misses are stored as 7 to help with determining daily winners.
 * **solved**:  A boolean whether the player solved the puzzle or not.
 * **hard_mode**: A boolean whether the player enabled hard mode or not (denoted by an asterisk after the score in the wordle result).
 * **puzzle**:  An object with the following fields: